migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

 ---

-**2024-05-30 to 2024-06-16: I was on PTO**
+2024-05-30 to 2024-06-16: Paid Time Off

 ---

-**2024-05-29: Weekly update**

-During 3 days on this week, I found the way how to rate limit users via nginx, with whitelisting feature for our partners.
+2024-05-29: During 3 days on this week, I found the way how to rate limit users via nginx, with whitelisting feature for our partners.
 It will helps us to provide stable service for our regular users and mitigate abuse of our nodes.

 On the protocol side, I've helped with devnet update to the DNS sync, it will help to rule out a possible streamsync bug.

 ---

-**2024-05-24: Weekly update**

-During this week, I finished Nginx monitoring, now we have a generic solution and the [Grafana dashboard](https://grafana.i.hmny.io/d/ZQAsi-Xiz/nginx-vts) for all networks.
+2024-05-24: During this week, I finished Nginx monitoring, now we have a generic solution and the [Grafana dashboard](https://grafana.i.hmny.io/d/ZQAsi-Xiz/nginx-vts) for all networks.
 It is already give ideas what can be improved, such as removing defaults and deploying proper rate limiting

 On the protocol side, I've helped with devnet updates to the latest version with fixed bootnode issue and share my ideas and concerns about further mainnet rollout with Gheis and Soph.